American Pie (film): Plot

 Desperate for experience, Jim, inspired by Oz's description of a vagina, has sex with a warm apple pie, but is humiliated when caught by his father.
 When Czech foreign exchange student Nadia asks Jim to help her study at his house after her ballet class, Stifler convinces him to set up a webcam so they can watch her change clothes.
 Jim unwittingly shares the livestream with the school's entire e-mail directory, letting everyone watch as Nadia undresses and masturbates to Jim's porn collection.
 Encouraged by his friends, Jim purposely walks in on Nadia, and she invites him to join, but, to her disappointment, he prematurely ejaculates twice before they can have sex.
 Following the incident, Nadia is sent back to the Czech Republic, and Jim becomes the laughingstock of the school.
-Frustrated and believing she did not see the livestream, Jim asks the seemingly naive band geek Michelle to go to the prom.
+Frustrated and thinking she did not see the livestream, Jim asks the seemingly naive band geek Michelle to go to the prom.

 As school draws to a close, Oz, realizing his feelings for Heather have become sincere, abandons his lacrosse championship game to perform a duet with her.
 At the prom, Kevin insists Jim, Oz, and Finch fulfil their pact and lose their virginities, but they refuse, frustrated at the social pressures to have sex for the sake of it, and accuse Kevin of using the pact to hide his fear of losing his virginity.
 After learning that Sherman lied about having sex, the boys reconcile with Kevin, who admits he is afraid.

 At Stifler's lake house post-prom party, Kevin finally tells Vicky he loves her and they have sex.
 Afterward, Vicky ends their relationship, admitting it is unrealistic for them to maintain a long-distance romance while attending different colleges; they part while affirming their love for each other.
 Oz confesses his feelings to Heather, and they spend a romantic night together by the lake.
 Finch propositions Stifler's mom, and they have sex on the pool table; Stifler later finds them together and faints.
 Michelle reveals her aggressive sexuality and takes Jim upstairs to lose his virginity.